GEOS-DEV/LvArray/README.md

 Release
 -------

-Copyright (c) 2018, Lawrence Livermore National Security, LLC.
-Produced at the Lawrence Livermore National Laboratory.

-All rights reserved.
+LvArray is licensed under the BSD 3-Clause license, (BSD-3-Clause or https://opensource.org/licenses/BSD-3-Clause).

+Copyrights and patents in the LvArray project are retained by contributors.
+No copyright assignment is required to contribute to LvArray.

-Unlimited Open Source - LGPL 2.1 License
+Unlimited Open Source - BSD 3-clause Distribution `LLNL-Code-746361` `OCEC-18-021`

-For release details and restrictions, please read the LICENSE.txt file.
+For release details and restrictions, please read the LICENSE file.
-It is also linked here:
 [LICENSE](./LICENSE)
-`LLNL-Code-746361`  `OCEC-18-021`

-Next release will be BSD.